Team admins and coaches do most of their league scheduling asynchronously. Here are a couple tools for making that process run smoother.

 - Gather any blackout dates beforehand.
 This would include tourney weekends as well as any dates that you know would be a conflict for your coach or a large chunk of your team.

 - Before the meeting, make sure you know what tournaments your team will attend.
 If you’re not sure, ask a club director.
+Note any blackout days for tourneys, spring breaks, etc.

-- Let the other team know we are navy or orange and ask the other team what they would like to wear.
+- Let the other team know we are navy or white and ask the other team what they would like to wear.
 Saves you the trouble of looking it up or emailing them later.

 - Consider whether you’d be ok playing 2 games in Columbus or Dayton in a day or weekend as it may come up.